xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-025.md

 <script setup>
-import DrawRect from '../components/DrawRect.vue' import Pencil from '../components/Pencil.vue' import Brush from '../components/Brush.vue'
+import DrawRect from '../components/DrawRect.vue' import DrawArrow from '../components/DrawArrow.vue' import Pencil from '../components/Pencil.vue' import Brush from '../components/Brush.vue'
 </script>

 # Lesson 25 - Drawing mode and brush

-在 [Lesson 14 - Canvas mode and auxiliary UI] 中我们介绍了手型和选择模式，在本节课中我们将介绍绘制模式：包括矩形和椭圆，以及更加自由的笔刷模式。
+In [Lesson 14 - Canvas mode and auxiliary UI] we introduced hand and selection modes, and in this lesson we'll introduce drawing modes: rectangles, ellipses, and arrows, as well as the more free-form brush modes.

 ## Draw rect mode {#draw-rect-mode}